Seifert fibered 3-manifolds and Turaev-Viro invariants volume conjecture: Proof of Theorem

-Now, by using Lemma \ref{TV WRT con B}, the lower bound estimate provided in \eqref{eq 3.6}, and the formula \eqref{eq 3.7}, a lower bound for the absolute value of $TV_r$ invariants of $D(M)$ at $e^\frac{2\pi i}{r}$ for $r=kA$ can be computed as follows.
+Now, by using the lower bound estimate provided in \eqref{eq 3.6}, and the formula \eqref{TV'dm}, a lower bound for the absolute value of $TV_r'$ invariants of $D(M)$ at $e^\frac{2\pi i}{r}$ for $r=kA$ can be computed as follows.

-where $<,>$ denotes the Hermitian form.
 The last inequality is true when $k$ is taken appropriately large.

-Next, we compute the lower bound for the absolute value of the $TV_r$ invariants of $M$ with boundary at $q=e^\frac{2\pi i}{r}$ for $r=kA$ using Lemma \ref{TV WRT con A}, the estimate \eqref{eq 3.6} and formula \eqref{eq 3.7}.
-Moreover, $\chi(M)$ is zero for $M$, and the last inequality is true for appropriately large $k$.
+Next, we compute the lower bound for the absolute value of the $TV_r$ invariants of $M$ with boundary at $q=e^\frac{2\pi i}{r}$ for $r=kA$ using the estimate \eqref{eq 3.6} and formula \eqref{TV'm}.
+Moreover, the last inequality is true for appropriately large $k$.

 \end{proof}

 We now prove Theorem \ref{main.A} of Introduction.\\